acend/quarkus-techlab/content/en/docs/01.0/13_development.md

 iex "& { $(iwr https://ps.jbang.dev) } app install --fresh --force quarkus@quarkusio"
 ```

-If jbang has already been installed, you can it directly:
+If jbang has already been installed, you can install it directly:

 ```s
 # This can also be used to update to the latest version
 jbang app install --fresh --force quarkus@quarkusio

 # Use the latest (or locally built) snapshot (with qss as an alias)
 jbang app install --force --name qss ~/.m2/repository/io/quarkus/quarkus-cli/999-SNAPSHOT/quarkus-cli-999-SNAPSHOT-runner.jar
 ```